-So, you’re writing a non-fiction book and the writing bit doesn’t concern you because you love writing!
+So, you’re writing a non-fiction book and:

 - You’re not sure if the ‘big idea’ of your book will resonate with the target market.

 - You’re not sure if you’ve structured your book correctly to deliver a big payoff for the reader.

 - You need accountability to get the book finished.

 Here’s how I help people like you: